3D food printing: Multi-material printing

 The color, flavor and texture of food are of crucial importance when fabricating an edible product, thus in most cases it is required that a food printer supports multi-material printing.
 The current available 3D food printers are limited to using a few different materials due to the challenge of developing multiple extruder capabilities.
 This limits the variety of food products that can be 3D printed, leaving out complex dishes that require a lot of different materials.

 Safety

-When 3D printing food, the safety is very crucial.
+When 3D printing food, safety is very crucial.
 A food printer must ensure safety along the entire path taken by the food material.
 Due to the possibility of food getting stuck somewhere along the path, bacteria accumulation is a major concern.
 Microbial stability is a crucial parameter of the quality of the printed food, thus it needs to be addressed both during the design of the printer and during the printing process.
 On the other hand, the materials that come into contact with the food may not be as significant of a concern since high quality printers use stainless steel and BPA-free materials.